How To Upload File To Azure Blob Storage

 azcopy copy 'C:\azcopy\Testing\testing.txt' 'https://Demoaccount.blob.core.windows.net/test1'

-• You can execute the below command to copy all the files to your storage account.
+• You can execute the command below to copy all the files to your storage account.

 azcopy copy "<Your folder location in your local path>" 'https://<your storage account name>.blob.core.windows.net/<container>' --recursive